nosarthur/gita/README.md

 ## installation

 Download the source and take a look at the Makefile.
+Or just `pip3 install -e .`.

 ## TODO